Dow Rises as U.S.-China Trade Talks Continue

 "There are times when bad news is good news, but there are times when bad news is bad news," he said.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.1%.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, rose 0.1%.

 With the trade dispute threatening to weigh further on growth in the world's two largest economies, investors will be watching closely when the March U.S. jobs report is published on Friday.
 Economists surveyed by The Wall Street Journal expect the U.S. economy to have added 170,000 to payrolls in March and the unemployment rate to hold steady at 3.8%.